freesewing/freesewing/markdown/org/newsletter/2024q4/en.md

 I've already ported [FreeSewing.dev](https://freesewing.dev/) to [Docusaurus](https://docusaurus.io/), which makes it a lot easier to maintain.
-There will be more under-the-hood changes like these that make our life eaiser, without creating a material difference to our users.
+There will be more under-the-hood changes like these that make our life easier, without creating a material difference to our users.

-Unfortunately, that alone won't cut it, so I also intent to drop support for translation, and only maintain English from now onwards.
+Unfortunately, that alone won't cut it, so I also intent to drop support for translation, and only maintain English from now onward.
 This too will go unnoticed for the vast majority of our users, but obviously not for all of them.